 3.1.4.1 Motor controllers and switches in motor circuits

 All switches or current-rupturing devices connected in the motor circuit (such as contractors and speed controllers) shall show no welding, complete disintegration of the contact material or failure to make the load circuit.
-There shall be no arcing to the frame or enclosure, other manifestation of fire hazard (such as burning or melting of the load insulation) or failure of the device to function either mechanically or electrically, when subjected to 100 cycles of making and breaking the stalled rotor current of the motor which they control.
+There shall be no arcing to the frame or enclosure, other manifestation of fire hazard (such as burning or melting of the load insulation) or failure of the device to function either mechanically or electrically, when subjected to 100 cycles of making and breaking the stalled rotor current of the motor which they control;

 In conducting the test described in 3.1.4.1(a), a fully charged battery of the nominal voltage and maximum ampere-hour capacity is to be used as the supply source.
-If two or more current-rupturing devices are connected in series and operate in a sequence so that normally one device is intended to make and break the circuit, all but that one are to be shunted out of the circuit in order that, in turn, all switches in that circuit may be tested under stalled-rotor conditions.
+If two or more current-rupturing devices are connected in series and operate in a sequence so that normally one device is intended to make and break the circuit, all but that one are to be shunted out of the circuit in order that, in turn, all switches in that circuit may be tested under stalled-rotor conditions;

 If the frame of the truck is not normally connected to the current-carrying parts, the frame is to be connected through a 30 ampere cartridge fuse to the positive pole of the battery for the first 50 cycles of operation and to the negative pole for the remaining 50 cycles.
-The rate of operation is to be one complete make- and -break operation every ten seconds, with the device remaining energized for approximately one second per cycle.
+The rate of operation is to be one complete make- and -break operation every ten seconds, with the device remaining energized for approximately one second per cycle;

 If the frame of the truck is normally connected to the current carrying parts, the following test is to be conducted.
 The rate of operation and the duration of the ‘on’ period are to be as indicated in 3.1.4.1(c).
-If the battery is protected by a fuse having a current rating not more than 125 percent of the current drawn by the motor under locked-rotor conditions, the performance is not acceptable if the fuse is blown.
+If the battery is protected by a fuse having a current rating not more than 125 percent of the current drawn by the motor under locked-rotor conditions, the performance is not acceptable if the fuse is blown;

-The test may be interrupted at not less than 25 operations to permit cooling of the motor.
+The test may be interrupted at not less than 25 operations to permit cooling of the motor; and